supertroels/acfc/README.md

 ## Introduction

 ACF is a great tool for building interfaces for the WordPress administration.
-But ACF stores all fields and their groups in the database, which can potentially lead to a lot of headaches when working in team - in spite of features like field syncing.
+But ACF stores all fields and their groups in the database, which can potentially lead to a lot of headaches when working in teams - in spite of features like field syncing.

-I want to be able to describe my fields in my codebase and not in the database.
-Here's a simplified example of a flow to create a field group and some fields:
+I want to be able to describe my fields in the *code*base, not in the *data*base.
+Here's a simplified example of a flow to create a field group and attach some fields to it:

 ```PHP